ioccc-src/winner/bugs.md

 ## 1989/fubar
 </div>

-### STATUS: known bug - please help us fix
+### STATUS: INABIAF - please **DO NOT** fix
 ### Source code: [1989/fubar/fubar.c](%%REPO_URL%%/1989/fubar/fubar.c)
 ### Information: [1989/fubar/index.html](1989/fubar/index.html)

-If you use either `fubar` or `ouroboros.c` (it's executable, see index.html for details) with a number < 0 or larger than, say 20, it's very likely that the program will turn into an infinite loop trying to compile code with syntax errors.
+If you use either `fubar` or `ouroboros.c` (it's executable, see index.html for details) with a number < 0 or larger than, say 20, it's very likely that the program will turn into an infinite loop trying to compile code and end up with with syntax errors.
+As this was documented it is not a bug to be fixed.

-If you want to try and fix this (mis)feature, you are welcome to try.

 <div id="1989_robison">